dsaipe/python_blog/first_draft.md

 from shiny import render
 ```

 As per, our server function will take three arguments: `input`, `output`, and `session`.
 When defining outputs within our server function, we want to define a function that matches the `id` of its corresponding output function in the UI.
 We preceed this function with decorators `@output` and `@render.*`.
 The render decorator should match the output function it's referring to.
-For a plot we will use `@render.plot`, for a table `@render.table` etc. The names may not always be the same though.
-If we want to call an input in our server function, we use `input.id()` with the corresponding inputs `id`.
+For a plot we will use `@render.plot`, for a table `@render.table` etc. If we want to call an input in our server function, we use `input.*`.
+For example, if we have an input with `id = abc`, we would call it with `input.abc()`.

 We can now design our outputs in the server function.
 I have used [`pandas`](https://pandas.pydata.org/) for data manipulation, and [`plotnine`](https://plotnine.readthedocs.io/en/stable/#) for visualisation.
+This tutorial won't cover the functions I have used from these modules.

 Having done all this, our server function is as follows.